luetkemj/luetkemj.github.io/README.md

 ### styles

 - [X] 100vh body content - blog nav and footer should be sticky footers
-- [ ] sticky header and sprinkles - only when the screen is wide enough to allow the content to flow between them - else they are no longer sticky or maybe just redesigned to work on mobile?
+- [X] sticky header and sprinkles - only when the screen is wide enough to allow the content to flow between them - else they are no longer sticky or maybe just redesigned to work on mobile?
-- [ ] sprinkles should go away on mobile
+- [ ] ~~sprinkles should go away on mobile~~
-- [ ] sprinkles should go away on print
+- [ ] ~~sprinkles should go away on print~~
-- [ ] about and contact layout css
+- [X] about and contact layout css
 - [ ] post formatting for code and other misc
+- [ ] make home page mobile friendly

 ### content